Stocks Rise as Hopes Build for More Stimulus -- Update

 "Investors are continuing to ignore the three P's -- pandemic, protests and politics -- and are instead focused on what increasingly is being interpreted as a quicker and better than expected recovery in the economy and the idea that that may portend a quicker recovery for earnings as well," said David Donabedian, chief investment officer of CIBC Private Wealth Management.

-Sectors that have been battered this year led the S&P 500 on Wednesday, with the energy, financial and industrial groups each gaining more than 3%.
-Shares of small-cap companies also rallied, as the Russell 2000 index climbed 2.7%.

-Among individual stocks, shares of Lyft climbed 11% after the ride-hailing platform said demand had risen in recent weeks as people began venturing out following Covid-19 lockdowns.
-CrowdStrike Holdings shares rose 8.6% after the cybersecurity company raised its financial projections for the year.

-The gradual easing of lockdown measures around the world has also failed to trigger a second wave of infections so far, fueling optimism in markets, said Patrick Spencer, managing director of U.S. investment firm Baird.
-Daily reported infections in the 10 most-affected countries have continued to decline, according to data compiled by Johns Hopkins University.
+The gradual easing of lockdown measures around the world has failed to trigger a second wave of infections so far, fueling optimism in markets, said Patrick Spencer, managing director of U.S. investment firm Baird.

 "There's little evidence of a resurgence in the virus, and that's really bolstered investor confidence," Mr. Spencer said.
 "If basically the fundamentals aren't as bad as the market discounts, then markets will always improve and the news is getting less bad."